 There is a strong compatibility between the main array class

 numpy.array.
 For more information about this, see the section DataObject vs. Numpy.array

 Scipy is a sister-project to Numpy and provides more functions from the field of scientific calculations, statistics, linear algebra, interpolation, signal processing… Windows users should also directly download the binaries from http://www.lfd.uci.edu/~gohlke/pythonlibs/.
 The version of Scipy must be compatible with Numpy, therefore try to update both at the same time.

 Matplotlib is a huge plotting package that allows the plot of many different types of schemes, graphics or charts.
+Matplotlib should also be downloaded as binary package for Windows users.
 While itom comes with many built-in designer plugins that can be used to visualize camera images and matrices in a fast way, Matplotlib can be used for more specific plots and charts. itom provides a specific backend for Matplotlib plots, such that the rendered output images are displayed in itom windows and can also be embedded in user defined GUIs.
-For more information about Matplotlib and itom, see the section Python package matplotlib.
+For more information about Matplotlib and itom, see the section Python-Module matplotlib.

 Sphinx is a popular package for rendering user documentations to various output formats (e.g. html, latex, QtHelp, Windows Help Format, …).
 Sphinx is used to parse this documentation and for the homepage of itom (itom.bitbucket.io).
 See the section Build documentation for more information how to create the user documentation (e.g. if you have a self-compiled version of itom).

 Pip is the main package that is used to install other packages.
 From Python 3.4 on, pip comes with the Python installer and is implicitely called by the package manager.